kjjkjjzyayufqza/EXVS2-Audio-Editor/README.md

 This application uses the following tools to process audio files:

-- **vgmstream-cli**: For decoding and encoding various game audio formats
+- **vgmstream-cli**: For decoding and encoding various game audio formats, and adding loop points
 - **rodio**: For audio playback
+- **hound**: For WAV file processing and gain adjustment

 ## Development